vikramsubramanian/vikramsubramanian/README.md

 I am also interested Software Engineering Research and am working at SWAG Lab, University of Waterloo with [Prof. Mei Nagappan](https://cs.uwaterloo.ca/~m2nagapp/).
 You can find some of publications [here](https://github.com/vikramsubramanian/what_should_my_first_open_source_contribution_be) and [here](https://github.com/vikramsubramanian/first_time_OSS_contributors).

-A little article about my research work- [here](https://cs.uwaterloo.ca/news/cheriton-faculty-members-graduate-undergraduate-students-win-four-awards-at-icse-2020) and [here](https://uwaterloo.ca/software-engineering/news/se-student-wins-acmicse-research-award).
+A little article about my research work- [here](https://cs.uwaterloo.ca/news/cheriton-faculty-members-graduate-undergraduate-students-win-four-awards-at-icse-2020).

 A project I've been working on that archives research tools- [segarage.org](https://segarage.org/)